 The CubiScan 1200 AKL is an Australian NMI (and globally) certified legal for trade (LFT) cubic measurement instrument that can incorporate a variety of integrated weighing solutions.
 It is used by freight companies to determine the correct amount to charge their clients for transporting larger and palletised freight items of almost any shape (ie “ugly’ freight).
 It takes human error out of the equation and ensures that your charge is accurate, correct, legal for trade, and can be defended against dispute.

 It is also used by Distribution Centres (DC) to create their own legal for trade record of the cube and weight of outgoing palletised freight orders – to ensure that they in turn are charged correctly by freight carriers; and, in many cases, to also cube and weigh accurately their larger stock keeping units (SKUs) and interface this data into their warehouse management systems (WMS).
 So, with DCs, often two separate applications.

-As of this post there are over thirty (!)
+As of this post there are over forty-five (!)
 CubiScan 1200 AKLs in operation around Australia.
 We’ve taken photos of some of them – not all, and have collected them here for you to review.
 Being able to see the pallet cubing and weighing systems in different settings can be helpful as you consider how to integrate the CubiScan into your own daily operations.